Discover the best Dutch ovens for bread baking in 2025-top-performing, high-quality picks for perfect crust, even heat, and artisan-level results.

 Credit: Williams Sonoma

-This is my absolute favorite Dutch oven—and the one I used to create my Sourdough Bread recipe.
-I love the modern style and also the fact that it has a dark interior, which makes it easy to keep clean!
+This is my absolute favorite Dutch oven-and the one I used to create my Sourdough Bread recipe.
+I love the modern style, metal knob, dark interior, which makes it easy to keep clean!
 White interiors always blacken in high heat and are hard to keep white.

 It has a tall metal knob that's easy to grab, and won’t melt in the oven.
 The chip-resistant enamel comes in many colors, and makes it durable for years to come.
 Another really cool feature of this Dutch oven is the self-blasting spikes that prevent moisture from seeping out.
 This keeps your dough at the perfect level to rise appropriately, resulting in a fluffy, delicious loaf.